Michael Evans (bishop): Progression of cancer

 On Sunday, 2 January 2011, Bishop Michael issued a statement through all the Catholic churches in the East Anglia Diocese.
 The following is an excerpt from this statement: "In the last few weeks, the cancer has rather quickly taken control.
 My oncology and palliative care consultants informed me openly and honestly just before Christmas that I now probably have only weeks to live, and I am prepared for that as I can be, accepting it with faith as a gift of God's grace ...
 Rather than resign, I would like to continue among you as your bishop and the father of our diocesan family until this stage of my life ends.
 I do not know how long that will be.
 I am most grateful for the ways you have cared for and so prayerfully supported me in recent years.
 You remain very much in my thoughts and care.
 As I am sure you understand, I am able to do very little, and will need to rely on others.
 Please can I ask you to limit any expressions of care to prayer for now, rather than anything else to which I cannot respond."

 The statement was issued to all Catholics in the East Anglia Diocese and received by all those who attended masses across the whole of the Eastern Region of England.
 Bishop Michael concluded the statement as follows: "As I live now under the shadow of death, my prayer is very much that of St. Paul that I may know something of the power of Christ's resurrection and a share in his sufferings, trusting that the Lord is with me.
 I pray that even now, I can joyfully witness something of the good news we are all called to proclaim."

 Death

 Evans died in the Norfolk and Norwich University Hospital at 7:10 pm on 11 July 2011, aged 59, of prostate cancer.
-He was cremated following a traditional funeral Mass and his ashes were interred in the St John the Baptist Cathedral, Norwich.
+His body was cremated following a traditional funeral Mass and his ashes were interred in the St John the Baptist Cathedral, Norwich.
+Evans was the first English Catholic bishop to choose to have his body cremated after his death.